opsschool/curriculum/config_management.rst

   which they used to build and administer high-performance compute clusters at larger scale than most sites at the time had dealt with.
-* Alva Couch from Tufts University and Paul Anderson from University of Edinborough, laid out theoretical underpinnings for configuration management in a `joint session at LISA'04 <http://static.usenix.org/event/lisa04/tech/talks/couch.pdf>`_
+* Alva Couch from Tufts University and Paul Anderson from University of Edinburgh, laid out theoretical underpinnings for configuration management in a `joint session at LISA'04 <http://static.usenix.org/event/lisa04/tech/talks/couch.pdf>`_
 * Narayan Desai's `bcfg2 system <http://bcfg2.org>`_ provided a hackable Python CM project with early support for advanced features like templating and